Berrowhill Lane, Feckenham, Redditch, Worcestershire, B96 6QJ

 * Journey Times: 18 mins to Worcester Foregate Street; 26 mins to Birmingham New Street; 53 mins to Birmingham International

-The land offers great potential for those looking to use the land for equestrian use as it is perfectly situated in the centre of an extensive network of bridleways.
-Access to these is immediately off Berrowhill Lane and bordering the northern boundary of the site.
+The land offers great potential for equestrian use as it is perfectly situated in the centre of an extensive network of bridleways.
+Access to these bridle paths is off Berrowhill Lane just ¼ mile north of the site.

-The Monarch’s Way is a historic 615 mile long-distance footpath that passes approximately 1.5 miles to the east Feckenham.
-It follows the escape route taken by King Charles II in 1651 after being defeated in the Battle of Worcester.
-This footpath takes you through two World Heritage Sites, one National Park and six Areas of Outstanding Natural Beauty plus some of the finest scenery in western and southern England.
+The nearby Monarch’s Way is a historic 615 mile long-distance footpath that passes approximately 1.5 miles to the east Feckenham.
+It takes you through two World Heritage Sites, one National Park and six Areas of Outstanding Natural Beauty plus some of the finest scenery in western and southern England.

-A range of attractions can also be found farther afield including the iconic Malvern Hills Area of Outstanding Natural Beauty and the hugely popular tourist town of Stratford-upon-Avon – the birthplace of William Shakespeare.
+A range of attractions can also be found farther afield including the beautiful 900 acre Arrow Valley Country Park & Lake in Reddicth, the iconic Malvern Hills Area of Outstanding Natural Beauty and the hugely popular tourist town of Stratford-upon-Avon; the birthplace of William Shakespeare.

 The Property Misdescriptions Act 1991

 Vantage Land Limited has produced these particulars in good faith but cannot guarantee total accuracy.
 Sizes and distances are approximate.
 Purchasers should verify any detail of importance prior to viewing and purchase.
 The particulars are not an offer or contract.
 Comments made in general advertising may not apply to this particular property and of course planning permission cannot be guaranteed.